ant-uni-bremen/polar-codes/README.md

 ## README ##

+Welcome to my personal implementation of a Polar Coding Simulation program.
+The current C++-code is the result of my self-taught programming skills and sadly I skipped learning Clean Code conventions.
+I am about to adapt the whole code to Clean Coding.

 This is a library and simulation tool for a Forward Error Correcting (FEC) scheme named "Polar Codes".
 A very promising group of codes that have low encoding and decoding latency with high BLER-performance.